openhab/org.openhab.binding.zwave/doc/widom/wds_0_0.md

 ![WDS product image](https://www.cd-jackson.com/zwave_device_uploads/432/432_default.jpg)

+The WDS supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 Universal Double Switch is an ON/OFF control device designed to independently control two separate loads, suited for use as both a local and remote switch.
 Similarly to the other WiDom “in wall” devices, it can be fully integrated into pre-existing systems and configured to associate configurable behaviours to a specific number of clicks, in full integration with the Z-Wave home automation ecosystem.